 Keep the form boxes clear and simple.
 If the information is not essential for processing an order, make it optional to fill in.
 Also, try to automate repetitive aspects of the checkout process to save clients time.
 For instance, instead of asking a user to fill in the shipping and billing addresses separately, add the function of address duplication.
 It will allow clients to use the billing address as the shipping address by putting a tick near the necessary function.
 Also, offer a one-click checkout option for those who don’t want to spend time on it at all.

 You can improve the user journey with intuitive and laconic UI and UX ecommerce design.
 Make sure that your website’s appearance inspires buyers to make an order.
 Avoid alarming color shades and find trusted UI/UX designers that will express your business identity in the digital space.

 Problem #4: Technical issues and bugs

 High shopping cart abandonment can be caused by the poor tech performance of your website.
 The situation becomes doubly hard to detect when the problem occurs not to all users but only to a particular segment.

 For instance, people who access your ecommerce site via mobile may face difficulties.
 Those who open it via laptop may not.
 If you test your website only on desktop, you don’t know what’s happening on mobile.
 No matter the device, the natural client’s response to the crashed website is simply leaving it.
 Moreover, if the page loads for more than 3 seconds, cart abandoners quit it as well.
 This is why you should care about your eCommerce site speed.
 Make your site bug-free and minimize load times to earn new clients.

-To reduce cart abandonment, refer to optimization.
+To reduce cart abandonment, refer to site optimization.
 Don’t forget to optimize your eCommerce store to different devices.
 There is a very real possibility that the high shopping cart abandonment rate on mobile devices is due to ecommerce sites not being mobile-friendly.
 Offer a seamless shopping experience on mobile.
 You’ll improve the odds for conversion as well as your SEO ranking.